JuliaLang/www.julialang.org/blog/2021/01/snoopi_deep.md

 - precompilation allows you to cache the results of type inference, thus saving time when you start using methods defined in the package
 - caching becomes more effective when a higher proportion of calls are made with inferrable argument types (i.e., type-inference "succeeds").
 Successful inference introduces links, in the form of `MethodInstance` backedges, that permit the entire call graph to be cached.

-As a consequence, anyone interested in precompilation needs to pay attention to type inference: how much time does it account for, where is it spending its time, and what can be done to improve caching.
+As a consequence, anyone interested in precompilation needs to pay attention to type inference: how much time does it account for, where is it spending its time, and what can be done to improve caching?
 Julia itself provides the internal infrastructure needed to "spy" on inference, and the user-space utilities are in the [SnoopCompile] package.
-Starting with Julia 1.2, it became possible to do a limited amount of "spying" on inference, and this infrastructure corresponds to SnoopCompile's `@snoopi` macro.
+Julia 1.2 provided limited facilities for "spying" on inference, and this infrastructure corresponds to SnoopCompile's `@snoopi` macro.
 Julia 1.6 includes new changes that have permitted a far deeper look at what inference is doing.
 Appropriately enough, SnoopCompile calls this `@snoopi_deep`.